 We believe that our sources of liquidity and capital will be sufficient to finance our investment in operational growth, capital expenditures, payment of debt, selective strategic bolt-on acquisitions, other investments, additional expenses we expect to incur as a public company and other general corporate needs for the next 12 months and on a longer-term basis.
 However, we cannot assure you that our business will generate sufficient cash flow from operations, or that future borrowings will be available to us under our Senior Secured Credit Facilities or otherwise, in an amount sufficient to fund our liquidity needs.
 If our cash flows and capital resources are insufficient to service our indebtedness, we may be forced to reduce or delay capital expenditures, sell assets, seek additional capital or restructure or refinance our indebtedness.
 These alternative measures may not be successful and may not permit us to meet our scheduled debt service obligations.
 Our ability to restructure or refinance our debt will depend on the condition of the capital markets and our financial condition at such time.
 Any refinancing of our debt could be at higher interest rates and may require us to comply with more onerous covenants, which could further restrict our business operations.
 In addition, the terms of existing or future debt agreements may restrict us from adopting some of these alternatives.
-In the absence of such operating results and resources, we could face substantial liquidity problems and might be required to dispose of material assets or operations to meet our debt service abligations.
-We may not be adequate to meet our debt service obligations then due.
-See "Risk Factors-Risks Relating to our Indebtedness-We may not be able to generate sufficient cash to service all of our indebtedness, and may be forced to take other actions to satisfy our obligations under our indebtedness that may not be successful."
+In the absence of such operating results and resources, we could face substantial liquidity problems and might be required to dispose of material assets or operations to meet our debt service and other obligations.
+We may not be able to consummate those dispositions for fair market value or at all, and any proceeds that we could realize from any such dispositions may not be adequate to meet our debt service obligations then due.
+See "Risk Factors-Risks Relating to our Indebtedness-We may not be able to generate sufficient cash to service all of our indebtedness, and may be forced to take other actions to satisfy our obligations und l PREDECESSOR SIX MONTHS ENDED JUNE 30, SIX MONTHS ENDED JUNE 30, AR ENDED EMBER 31.
+PER APF TH E MONTH IOD FROM RIL 1, 2014 IROUGH EMBER 31, JA Th THREE MONTH PERIOD FROM NUARY 1, 2014 HROUGH ARCH 31, AR ENDED EMBER 31, Cash Flows (In thousands) 2016 2015 2015 2014 "" 2014 2013 Net cash provided by operating activities \$ 19,982 \$ 26,271 \$ 84,117 \$ 62,539 \$ 12,807 \$ 98,142 Net cash used in investing activities (5,653) (2,658) (6,432) (907,640) (827) (4,472) Net cash (used in) provided by financing activities (15,678) (65,702) (116,489) 900,171 (17,968) (95,851) Effect of exchange rates on cash and cash equivalents 143 (95) (601) (785) (25) 159 Increase (decrease) in cash and cash equivalents (1,206) (42,184) (39,405) 54,285 (6,013) (2,022)